Skip to main content

 spec:

-subnetSelectorTerms: # VPC subnet where nodes belong
+subnetSelectorTerms: # VPC subnets for nodes

 - id: subnet-12sxk3z4